ADA-GWU/understanding-the-systems-with-complex-connections-alizadeht/README.md

 First, start servers, then client.

 After that, write the number you want in the client window, and the system will respond (double number) in a random server.
+If you want to quit, just write "e" and press enter.

 Testing of server-client application: